 Step 2: Add Google Analytics to your Squarespace website

-- Sign in to the back end of your Squarespace site and open the website editor
+- Switch over to your Squarespace website: Sign in to the back end of your Squarespace site and open the website editor.

 Test Google Analytics Installation on Squarespace

 Testing for both Google Analytics 4 and Google Universal Analytics is done the same way.

 To test if the analytics tracking code is working open the URL for your website.

 Next, head to your analytics console and click on the ‘Realtime’ option.
 This will then show what users are currently logged onto your website.

 Please keep in mind that Google Analytics 4 can take up to 30 minutes after installation for real-time data to start collecting and be available to view.

 Need some assistance with testing?
 Get in touch with one of our Squarespace web designers for more information.